david-wb/gaze-estimation/README.md

   in (pitch, yaw) form.
 The model is constructed and trained using pytorch.
 The overall method is summarized in the following figure.
 ![alt text](static/fig1.png "Logo Title Text 1")

 The model architecture is based on the stacked hourglass model [3].
-We added pre-hourglass layers for predicting the gaze direction.
-The output of these additional layers is concatenated with the predicted eye-region landmarks before being passed to two fully connected layers to predict the gaze direction.
+The main modification was to add a separate pre-hourglass layer for predicting the gaze direction.
+The output of the additional layer is concatenated with the predicted eye-region landmarks before being passed to two fully connected layers to predict the gaze direction.

 ### Demo Video